 It’s likely the buying spree is mostly over for now, as we expect the company will now focus on continuing to integrate its new acquisitions and customers.
 Despite the lack of profitability, the market has mostly looked kindly upon ORBCOMM since the company launched its acquisition strategy in 2011, showing a pretty steady trajectory in market cap during that time:

 Of course, as the disclaimer goes, past results are no guarantee of future performance, so buyers beware.
-But ORBCOMM offers an intriguing bet (we made a small one ourselves) for investors interested in exposure to space-based stocks and the Industrial IoT landscape.
-It’s the latter where ORBCOMM could prove to be a significant player—or an attractive acquisition for a company like GE that is building it’s on IIoT empire.
+ORBCOMM could offers an intriguing bet for investors interested in exposure to space-based stocks and the Industrial IoT landscape.
+It’s the latter where ORBCOMM could prove to be a significant player—or an attractive acquisition for a company like GE that is building its own IIoT empire.